Please ensure Javascript is enabled for purposes of website accessibility Jonathan Fink | Faculty | University of West Florida

 Biography

-His poems have appeared in The New York Times Magazine, Poetry, New England Review, TriQuarterly, Slate, The Southern Review, and Virginia Quarterly Review, among other publications.
-He has received the Editors’ Prize in Poetry from The Missouri Review, the Porter Fleming Award for Poetry, and fellowships or scholarships from the National Endowment for the Arts, the Florida Division of Cultural Affairs, the St. Botolph Club Foundation, Sewanee Writers’ Conference, and Bread Loaf Writers’ Conference.
+Jonathan Fink is the author of three poetry collections: Don’t Do ItWe Love You, My Heart (Dzanc, 2025), Barbarossa: The German Invasion of the Soviet Union and the Siege of Leningrad (Dzanc, 2016), and The Crossing (Dzanc, 2015).
+His books have received awards and recognitions from Poets&Writers, the Texas Institute of Letters, the Florida Book Awards, and the Philosophical Society of Texas, among others, and his poems have appeared in publications such as The New York Times Magazine and Poetry.
+He has also received the Editors’ Prize in Poetry from The Missouri Review, the Porter Fleming Award in Poetry, and fellowships or scholarships from the National Endowment for the Arts, the Florida Division of Cultural Affairs, the St. Botolph Club Foundation, Sewanee Writers’ Conference, and Bread Loaf Writers’ Conference.
 From 2003-2006 he was the Creative Writing Fellow in Poetry at Emory University.

-In addition to writing poetry, Jonathan also writes immersive, place-based, and personal essays that have appeared in Witness, The Missouri Review, Narrative, and Southwest Review, among other publications.
+In addition to writing poetry, Jonathan also writes immersive, place-based, and personal essays that have appeared in Witness, Narrative, The Missouri Review, and Southwest Review, among other publications.
 He received the McGinnis-Ritchie Award for Nonfiction/Essay from Southwest Review, and he has had an essay named as one of 100 notable essays of the year in multiple editions of the Best American Essays series.

 Degrees & Institutions